MarkAronov/MarkAronov/README.md

   :boy: My name is Mark Aronov and I'm from Israel.

-  :man_student: I'm a currently a Copmputer Science student at the Open University of Israel.
+  :man_student: I'm currently a Copmputer Science student at the Open University of Israel.

   :technologist: In my spare time I enjoy exploring and learning about new discoveries and new technologies.